• Home

 Example 1) If you’re a female walking through a busy shopping street in East Europe, it’s unlikely you would randomly get shot.
 However, someone attempting to grab you and drag you to an alley could be a possibility.
 For this reason, you’d want to keep your distance from others.
 You should avoid being near hidden entrances, preferring the middle of the path (to alert others if you are grabbed).
 And you should be paying attention to other people watching you.

 Example 2) You’re out late walking home alone.
-It’s unlikely you’d find yourself in a terrorist attack or riot here, so no need to prepare for those (should be common sense, but you’d be surprised with the questions I get!).
-Common possibilities might include: someone with a gun (mugging), someone with a knife, or a car pulling up and thugs jumping out.
-Your alertness level should be high in this type of situation, and you should focus on not crossing paths (close contact) with anyone if possible.
-You should also take special care of paying attention to car speeds.
-If one comes up behind you and starts to slow down, you should put yourself on red alert and act accordingly (depending on what self defense equipment you have).
+It’s unlikely you’d find yourself in a terrorist attack or riot here, so no need to prepare for those (should be common sense).
+Common possibilities might include someone with a gun (mugging), someone with a knife, or a car pulling up and thugs jumping out.
+Your alertness level should be high in this type of situation, and you should focus on not crossing paths (close contact) with anyone, if possible.
+You should also take special care to pay attention to car speeds.
+If one comes up behind you and slows down, you should put yourself on red alert and act accordingly (depending on what self-defense equipment you have).

 Other Helpful Observations